AVSLab/basilisk/docs/source/Support/makeBskFork.rst

 #.
 Use a browser to go to the Basilisk Bitbucket Repository

 #.
-Click on the Plus sign in order to Fork the Basilisk Repository into your own account as illustrated in the followign screen capture:
+Click on the Plus sign in order to Fork the Basilisk Repository into your own account as illustrated in the following screen capture:

    .. image:: /_images/static/fork-1.jpg
       :align: center